 ANSWER: There is nothing in the Bible that says God the Father is a created Being or that he made Jesus Christ.
-If something or someone created him then not only does it mean he is NOT deity (by most people's definition), but it also begs still more questions like who or what created our Creator?
+If something or someone created him then not only does it mean he is NOT deity (by most people's definition), but it also begs still more questions like who or what created our God?

 Something has always had to exist, whether it is matter or spirit (e.g. God), intelligent or inanimate.
-This is because (in a principle going back to ancient Greek philosophy) SOMETHING can never come from or out of NOTHING.
+This is because (in a principle going back to ancient Greek philosophy) something can never come from or out of nothing.
 A vacuum or void can never produce matter.
-The universal law of cause and effect states the principle that what a thing DOES is based on what it IS.
-Because a void, by its very definition, contains nothing and therefore has nothing as a CAUSE, it cannot produce anything (e.g. matter) as an EFFECT.
+The universal law of cause and effect states the principle that what a thing does is based on what it is.
+Because a void, by its very definition, contains nothing and therefore has nothing as a cause, it cannot produce anything (e.g. matter) as an effect.

 Either God, as an intelligent Being, has always existed or matter has.
 It is either one or the other.
 Matter could not have always existed since, based on the second law of thermodynamics, if it did all the stars would have all burned out by now.
 Therefore, the existence of an eternal, all-powerful God is required as the 'first cause' of everything that exists.

 Concerning Jesus, the Bible boldly states that he was always God along with the Father.
-Scripture states, "In the beginning was the Word, and the Word was with God, and the Word was God .
-2. He was in the beginning with God.
-3. All things came into being through Him, and not even one thing that was created came into being without Him.
+Scripture states, "In the beginning was the Word, and the Word was with God, and the Word was God . . .
+All things came into being through Him, and not even one thing that was created came into being without Him.
 And the Word became flesh, and tabernacled among us . . .
 (John 1:1, 3, 14, HBFV).

-Let this mind be in you, which was also in Christ Jesus; 6.
-Who, although He existed in the form of God, did not consider it robbery to be equal with God, 7.
-But emptied Himself, and was made in the likeness of men, and took the form of a servant (Philippians 2:5 - 7)
+Let this mind be in you, which was also in Christ Jesus; Who, although He existed in the form of God, did not consider it robbery to be equal with God, But emptied Himself, and was made in the likeness of men, and took the form of a servant (Philippians 2:5 - 7)